Customer service definition, skills, and important elements for 2021

 The definition of customer service

-What are the 4 principles of good customer service?
+What are the 3 elements of customer service?

 The difference between customer service and customer support